 The statement can be completed and lodged online.

-Upon submitting the statement online, you can attach supporting documents.
-You will then be directed to a receipt page, to download and save a copy for your records.
-The receipt page includes a receipt number, which is evidence of the lodgement of the smart form and a reference number for making a payment of duty.
+You can attach supporting documents as part of the online submission.
+You will then be directed to a receipt page enabling you to download and save a copy for your records.
+The receipt page includes a receipt number, which is evidence of lodgement, and a reference number for making a payment of duty.

-To avoid the imposition of penalty tax and interest, duty must be paid within 30 days after the date of the relevant acquisition.
+To avoid penalty tax and interest, duty must be paid within 30 days after the date of the relevant acquisition.

 Payments can be made by either EFT or cheque.